-Remember that drinks the night before can still be in your system putting you over the limit.
+Remember that drinks the night before can still be in your system putting you over the limit (note that limits vary in different parts of he UK).
 Where there are local rules in force governing the limit of alcohol that are stricter than those contained in the Policy, the local rules shall take precedence.